Boonton, New Jersey: Roads and highways

 As of May 2010, the town had a total of 33.90 mi of roadways, of which 28.34 mi were maintained by the municipality, 3.81 mi by Morris County and 1.75 mi by the New Jersey Department of Transportation.

 Interstate 287 and U.S. Route 202 run through the center of town.

 Public transportation

-The Boonton station provides train service on the NJ Transit Montclair-Boonton Line with service to Newark Broad Street Station, Penn Station New York and Hoboken Terminal.
+Commuter rail service is provided at the Boonton station.
+NJ Transit provides trains on the Montclair-Boonton Line with service to Newark Broad Street Station, New York Penn Station and Hoboken Terminal.

 NJ Transit bus service is provided on the 871 local route, which replaced service offered until 2010 on the MCM1 route.

 Lakeland Bus Lines provides express bus service along Route 46 between Dover and the Port Authority Bus Terminal in Midtown Manhattan.